Experience-based Knowledge Correction for Robust Planning in Minecraft: Details for experimental setup

+In our experiments, the DECKARD baseline is implemented to largely mirror the original version, with the exception of its memory system.
+Its memory is implemented to store only successful actions without recording failures.
+This design choice aligns with the original DECKARD's approach, which, by only learning policies for successfully obtained items, lacks policies for unobtained items.

 \paragraph{ADAM} The original ADAM started with an initial inventory containing 32 quantities of experienced resource items (\ie, items used for crafting other items) and 1 quantity of tool items (\eg, pickaxes, crafting table), implicitly treating those items as a predicted requirement set for each item.
-Its intrinsic goal selection was guided by an expert-defined exploration curriculum, and its memory recorded which operations were used for each subgoal item without noting success or failure.
+Its memory recorded which actions were used for each subgoal item without noting success or failure, and its intrinsic goal selection was guided by an expert-defined exploration curriculum.

 In our experiments, ADAM starts with an empty initial inventory.
-Its predicted requirement set assumes 8 quantities of resource items for all items (tool items are obtained automatically while gathering resource items).
-This 8 quantity was chosen because none of our 67 goal items require more than 8 units of any single resource item.
-Furthermore, we empirically observed that our controller, STEVE-1, struggled with obtaining larger quantities of a single item.
+The predicted requirements for each goal item in our ADAM implementation assume a fixed quantity of 8 for all resource items.
+This quantity was chosen to align with $\alpha_i$, the hyperparameter for the quantity scale of requirement items for inadmissible items, thereby ensuring a fair comparison with XENON.
+The memory stores successful actions for each item, but did not record failures.
+This modification aligns the memory mechanism with SC and DECKARD baselines, enabling a more consistent comparison across baselines in our experimental setup.
 Intrinsic goal selection is random, as we do not assume such an expert-defined exploration curriculum.
-The memory stored successful operations for each item, but did not record failures.
-This modification aligns the memory mechanism with our DECKARD baseline, enabling a more consistent comparison across baselines in our experimental setup.

-\paragraph{DECKARD} The original DECKARD starts with an empty initial inventory.
-It utilizes an LLM-predicted requirement set for each item but does not revise these initial predictions.
-It selects an intrinsic goal randomly from less explored frontier items (\ie, $\braces{v\in\mcF\mid C(v)\leq c_0}$).
-If no such items are available, it selects randomly from the union of experienced items and all frontier items.
-It has no explicit operation memory for the planner; instead, it trains and maintains specialized policies for each obtained item.

-In our experiments, DECKARD maintains the same initial empty inventory, predicted requirement set for items, and intrinsic goal selection as the original version.
-Its memory, however, is modified to store only successful operations without recording failures.
-This design choice aligns with the original DECKARD's approach, which, by only learning policies for successfully experienced items, lacks policies for unexperienced items.

 \paragraph{RAND} RAND is a simple baseline specifically designed for our experimental setup.
 It started with an empty initial inventory and an LLM-predicted requirement set for each item.
+RAND did not incorporate any action memory.
 Its intrinsic goal selection involved randomly selecting from unexperienced items.
-RAND did not incorporate any operation memory.